 As much as I enjoy the weird shapes, it's easier to prepare local carrots that are as smooth as store-bought carrots and come without the tops.
 Some farmers grow yellow and purple carrots too.
 You may even find genuine baby carrots with the leaves on top: small, whole carrots of dwarf varieties or ones harvested early to make room for other carrots.

 Bottom line: fresh local carrots are a worthy splurge in cool months, especially for eating raw, and a top pick for a home garden.
+If you can afford to, make them your top choice whenever they are available.
 You'll be supporting your local food system too.

 For the Best Overall Value, Choose Organic Grocery-Store Carrots